 By the 26th week the volume of amniotic fluid has increased to about 500 mls.
-Even though your baby's lungs are not quite fully developed, the baby has now reached a level of development where it may survive outside the womb with the help of specialist care in the neonatal unit.
+Even though your baby's lungs are not quite fully developed, the baby has now reached a level ift 150 set BDD 51.3mm 24m2d 51, 40.8mm 23mld of development where it may survive outside the womb with the help of specialist care in the neonatal unit.